We strongly urge you to add

 early, some sections close prior to the application deadline.

 Must have at least two years of study and ensemble experience on

 your concert band or orchestral string instrument prior to camp.

-- >>Must be age 12 prior to June 1.
+- >>Must be age 12 on or before June 1.

 Must have at

 least three years of study and ensemble experience on your concert band or

 at Suzuki Book 6 level or higher.
 Viola, Cello, and Double Bass should be at

 - Linen Rental: $20 per set